Kracken256/quix/orbit/README.md

 # How to use?
 - Add `import [module]` to the top of your JLang source file.
 For example, `import string` to use the string manipulation functions.
-- Compile your JLang source file with `jcc`.
-Linking will be done automatically, as long as the standard library is installed in the default location.
-If it is not, simply add the absolute path to the library to the `jcc` command.
-For example, `jcc /usr/lib/jlib/orbit.jlib [source file] -o [output file]`
+- Compile the JLang source file with `jcc`.
+Linking will be done automatically if the standard library is installed in the default location.
+If it is not, add the absolute path to the library to the `jcc` command.
+For example, `jcc /usr/lib/lib/orbit.jlib [source file] -o [output file]`